RunzeWang0728/League-of-Legends-Analysis/README.md

 ***Is RNG Xiaohu the "Tiger King of the Spring" in LPL?***

-Is this just a saying or it is a fact supported by data? :thinking:
+Is this just a saying or it is a fact supported by data? &#x1F914;
 ## Approach